 6.24.1 Applicability to language

-The vulnerability as described in ISO/IEC 24772-1 subclause 6.24 applies to Ada.
+The vulnerability as described in ISO/IEC 24772-1:2024 6.24 applies to Ada.
 There are no operators in Ada with direct side effects on their operands using the language-defined operations, especially not the increment and decrement operation.
 Ada does not permit multiple assignments in a single expression or statement, except in the case of initialization of multiple variables by a single expression.
 In this case, the declaration is equivalent to a sequence of initializing declarations placed in the order of the variables in the list.

 There is the possibility though to have side effects through function calls in expressions where the function modifies globally visible variables or in out or out parameters.
 Ada disallows multiple uses of the same variable within a single expression if one or more of the uses are as in out or out parameters.
 Operators in Ada are functions with only in parameters, so, when defined by the user, although they cannot modify their own operands, they can modify global state and therefore have side effects.